 Host a plant show.
 Do you have a fabulous plant at home that you would love to share?
 Your students may have great plants that they would like to show you and one another!
 Hold a plant show for all types of vegetation, and allow each student to prepare a short presentation that tells the story of the plant he or she is sharing.
 Kid's Valley Garden has several tips for showing on its site.
 Be sure to include certificates and/or ribbons for the most unusual, lush, and colorful plants at your show.

 Tour an online garden.
 If you aren't lucky enough to have a handy greenhouse or garden to visit in person, online gardens are the next best thing for your field adventures!
 For indoor enjoyment, a Pittsburgh landmark provides the Phipps Conservatory and Botanical Gardens Virtual Tour.
 Here, students may view stunning pictures of plants and structures among its many indoor and outdoor gardens.
-Outside exploration can be found at Roanoke Island, North Carolina, at the The Elizabethan Gardens.
-For fun, have your students create a brochure for one of these interesting gardens.

 Study flowers.
 Just as an X-ray uncovers a broken bone or a troublesome tooth, an X-ray may also expose the hidden beauty of flowers.
 Albert Richards, a University of Michigan professor emeritus, presents his own unique view of the essence of flowers on his Web site, Floral Radiographs: The Secret Garden.
 Here, students may examine radiographs of various flowers to appreciate their intricacy and delight in their simplicity.
 What unusual ways can your students find to study flowers?
 In their opinion, which method of viewing flowers -- as we normally see them or through an X ray -- shows their beauty best?